rese1f/Self-supervised-Cross-view-3D-Human-Pose-Estimation-and-Localization-in-Video/DOCUMENTATION.md

 | `-c`   | `camera`        | The type of camera used to generate the new dataset.         | [‘Phone’] |
 | `-v`   | `--view`        | The number of view sites.                                    | 1         |

+If you are curious about the source code implementing the parameters, turn to [DataGenerators/arguments.py](./DataGenerators/arguments.py)

 ## Video Pose 3D

 ### Principles